AdaCore/libadalang/ada/doc/dev_doc.rst

 Name resolution is implemented with both environment specifications and the properties DSL.
-Libadalang developpers first define how lexical environments are built, and then use the properties DSL to query them, build equations and them solve equations: their solutions are the results of name resolution.
+Libadalang developpers first define how lexical environments are built, and then use the properties DSL to query them, build equations and then solve equations: their solutions are the results of name resolution.

 Note that the properties DSL is mostly functional.
 This fact gives us some invariants on which to rely in order to handle memoization of results/data